addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 Every time the hash URL was changed, e.g. by clicking a link, the configuration prevents jQM to trigger its events.
 Instead, the Backbone Router will listen to hash changes and decide with view to request.

-Experience has shown that it’s a good practice, especially for mobile pages, to create prototypes(superclasses) for various situations like the usage of the jQuery Validation Plugin# or Popups with jQM.
+Experience has shown that it’s a good practice, especially for mobile pages, to create prototypes(superclasses) for various situations like the usage of the jQuery Validation Plugin or Popups with jQM.
 It will become much easier to exchange device specific view logic, at runtime and adopt general strategies.
-To add shorter syntax and to support multi chaining of prototype inheritance with JavaScript and Backbone, the “Backbone_Super”# function is loaded by Require.js.
+To add shorter syntax and to support multi chaining of prototype inheritance with JavaScript and Backbone, the “Backbone_Super”(see https://github.com/lukasolson/Backbone-Super) function is loaded by Require.js.
 A parent function can be called with this._super("save", arguments);

 By creating a “BasicView” superclass, we enable all inherited-view-pages to share a common way to handle jQM specific view handling and the common usage of a template engine.